Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 > [!NOTE]
 >
 > In reality, after all this matrix multiplication party, we actually have coordinates in *normalized screen space* coordinates, also called **clip space**.
 That is, a float number between -1 and 1 that corresponds to where the pixel should be displayed *in proportion* of your screen size.
-We need to convert those coordinates to the screen's real pixel coordinates, which depends the resolution of the screen.
+We need to convert those coordinates to the screen's real pixel coordinates, which depends on the resolution of the screen.
 The **viewport** will contain the needed information.

 Here is a figure that summarizes the different transformations: